 Do: Research the Ring Style Your Partner Wants

 Before you begin shopping, ask your partner’s friends and family for advice.
 Also, pay attention to her own personal tastes: has she ever pointed out any engagement rings that she loves?
 Is there a certain shape she likes the best?
+How much does she use her hands?
 If you don’t want to let anyone else in on your secret, search for her name on Pinterest to see if she has an account.
 Many women have Pinterest boards dedicated to their future weddings, and if they do, there will certainly be pictures of rings that they love.

 Don’t: Do All of Your Shopping at Once